Plentiful Adventures

 Avoid bright white (reflects sun and scares animals), dark black or navy blue (attracts tsetse flies), and camouflage patterns (restricted in some East African countries and may cause issues at checkpoints).

-Yes, anti-malarial medication is recommended for most safari areas in Kenya including the Masai Mara, Amboseli, and coastal regions.
+Yes, anti-malarial medication is recommended for most safari areas in Kenya including the Maasai Mara, Amboseli, and coastal regions.
 Consult your doctor at least 4-6 weeks before travel for the latest prophylaxis recommendations.

 Most lodges and tented camps have charging stations, though some remote bush camps may have limited power hours (typically generator-powered).
 Bring a portable battery bank to keep devices charged during game drives.